basileMarchand/basictools-frozen/docs/Admin.rst

     > python setup.py build_ext --inplace

 Then the user is responsible to add the ``BASICTOOLS_REPOSITORY/src/`` folder to the ``PYTHONPATH`` environment variables (more information on [#pythonpathdoc]_).
-In the case you whant to use the compiled tools (using the --inplace option) you must add to the LD_LIBRARY_PATH the ``BASICTOOLS_REPOSITORY/src/`` folder.
+In the case you want to use the compiled tools (using the --inplace option) you must add to the LD_LIBRARY_PATH the ``BASICTOOLS_REPOSITORY/src/`` folder.

 Or using pip for development: